 - Reprogramming each sensor will be charged for.

 The tire pressure should vary with external temperature by roughly 1 psi (7 kPa) for every 12°F (6.5°C).
 This means that when the outside ambient temperature decreases, the tire pressure will decrease.
 Tire pressure should always be set based on cold inflation tire pressure.

 The tire pressure is determined after the vehicle has been parked for a minimum of three hours.
-Alternative if the vehicle has been driven less than 1 mile (1.6 km) after a three hour period.
+Alternative if the vehicle has been driven less than 1 mile (1.6 km) after three hours.

 If you managed to determine one or more of your sensors are defective, replace them with a genuine OEM part.
 Aftermarket sensors have proven to be more unreliable.
-There are 3 sensors located on the chassis that manages the 4x TPMS sensors on each wheel.
-Your spare tire sensor is inactive, until it is replaced by on one of the wheels.
+There are 3 sensors located on the chassis that manage the 4x TPMS sensors on each wheel.
+Your spare tire sensor is inactive until it is replaced by one of the wheels.